Diabetes education program

 When you partner with a certified diabetes educator you'll gain the knowledge, tools and support you need to manage your diabetes.
 And we'll be here to help you – every step of the way.

-Certified diabetes educators (CDEs) are registered nurses and dietitians who coordinate care with your primary care provider and work on-on-one with you to help you take control of your diabetes.
+Certified diabetes care and education specialists (CDCES) are registered nurses and dietitians who coordinate care with your primary care provider and work on-on-one with you to help you take control of your diabetes.

 During your one-on-one sessions, you may receive: